How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 • Quota bonuses: Awarded when a salesperson reaches a specific sales target.

-• Spiff bonuses: One-time bonuses offered as incentives for specific sales activities.
+• Spiff bonuses: Sales Performance Incentive Fund is a one-time bonuses offered as incentives for specific sales activities.

 B. Sales commission